node-red/designs/designs/flow-testing/another_idea.md

 - (3) Switch button on the test tab in the sidebar

 When (1) or (2) exists before starting Node-RED, Node-RED will run in the test mode.
 After starting Node-RED in the test mode, users can turn off/on the mode on the switch button (3).

+## Other concerns
+ - How to test dashboard nodes from flow testing? (it may be impossible)

 ## History
 - 2020-01-31 - Initial proposal